-Planning our trip to China was really fun because it was something completely new, a place neither of us had visited before.
+Planning our trip to China was great really fun because it was something completely new, a place neither of us had visited before.
 If you’re planning a trip to China and have absolutely no idea where to start, here are some tips to help get you started.

 1. Getting your Visa to China